Rebuilding compliance to unblock merchant activation

 User feedback

-• Reduced upload time from ~1 hour to minutes for typical audits
+• Cut typical audit uploads from ~1 hour to minutes

 • Eliminated bottlenecks in the file-to-approval workflow, enabling audits to be completed in one day instead of multiple days